JPG to WebP - Comparing Compression Sizes

 JPG to WebP Comparison

-When we say uncompressed, we are really referring to not compressed as much, because generally JPEGs are usually always compressed to a certain extent.
+When we say uncompressed, we are really referring to not compressed as much, because generally JPGs are already compressed to a certain extent.

 JPG to WebP Results

-Here are the results of the uncompressed JPGs, compressed JPGs and then after they are converted to WebP.
+Here are the results of the uncompressed JPGs, compressed JPGs, and then after they have been converted to WebP.